* Businessman on trial in UK over alleged Bahrain bribery

 * Saudi witness says knew nothing of alleged bribes

 By Estelle Shirbon

-Lawyers said Jawad bin Salem al-Urayed wrote about the case of Victor Dahdaleh, a businessman accused of paying some $67 million in bribes to former managers of Aluminium Bahrain (Alba) in return for a cut of contracts worth over $3 billion.
+The documents were shown by a lawyer for British-Canadian businessman Victor Dahdaleh, who is on trial accused of paying some $67 million in bribes to former Alba managers in return for a cut of contracts with suppliers worth more than $3 billion.

-British-Canadian national Dahdaleh has pleaded not guilty to eight charges brought by the SFO relating to events between 1998 and 2006 at Alba, the world's fourth-largest aluminium smelter which is majority-owned by the Bahraini state.
+London-based Dahdaleh, 70, has pleaded not guilty to eight criminal charges brought by Britain's Serious Fraud Office (SFO) in relation to events between 1998 and 2006 at Bahraini state-controlled Alba, the world's fourth-largest aluminium smelter.